-Displays the id value and the val value.
-The function is intended for debugging.
-The id is a user-defined constant (from 0 to 9999) for easy identification of the displayed message.
-The val can be of any data type including text string.
-The output can be found in the system log of REXY-GEN
+Displays both the id and val values, mainly used for debugging purposes. id is a user-defined constant ranging from 0 to 9999 for easy message identification. val can be any data type, including strings.
+Output appears in the system log of REXYGEN.
 In order to view these debugging messages in System log it is necessary to enable them.
 Go to the menu

-$Target \rightarrow Diagnostic \ messages$ and tick the Information checkbox in the $Function \ block \ messages$ box.
-Logging has to be also enabled for the particular block by ticking the $Enable \ logging$ checkbox in the Runtime tab of the block parameters dialog.
+$Target \rightarrow Diagnostic messages$ and tick the Information checkbox in the Function block messages box.
+Logging has to be also enabled for the particular block by ticking the Enable logging checkbox in the Runtime tab of the block parameters dialog.
 By default, this is enabled after placing a new block from library.
-Only then are the messages displayed in the $System \ log$.
+Only then are the messages displayed in the System log.